Understanding PDD stock ratios for better investment decisions

 Sponsored

-Additionally, it is important to take into account PDD stock ratios, including its price-to-sales ratio, which is 4.17 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 11.23.
-PDD’s price to book ratio for the most recent quarter was 4.80, resulting in an 3.64 price to cash per share for the period.
+As well, it is important to consider PDD stock ratios such as price-to-sales, which is currently 4.66.Likewise, its price to free cash flow for the last twelve months stands at 12.54.
+PDD’s price to book ratio for the most recent quarter was 4.87, resulting in an 4.07 price to cash per share for the period.

 How does PDD Holdings Inc. (PDD) stock rate among analysts?
 Buy, sell, or hold?